TEAMMATES/teammates/docs/ide-usage.md

 Supported IntelliJ versions: IntelliJ IDEA Ultimate Edition (required to work with Google App Engine).
 You can sign up for the free [JetBrains student license](https://www.jetbrains.com/student/) if you are a student registered in an educational institution.

-**NOTE**
-> If you are migrating from Eclipse, you should delete `.project`, `.classpath`, `.launches`,
-> `src/main/webapp/WEB-INF/classes`, `src/main/webapp/WEB-INF/lib` and `src/main/webapp/WEB-INF/appengine-generated`.\
-> You can also copy `local_db.bin` from `src/main/webapp/WEB-INF/appengine-generated` to the location your dev server in
-> IntelliJ reads the datastore from after your IntelliJ setup.
-See [dev server setup](development.md#with-intellij) for
-> more details.

 ### Prerequisites
-1. You need a Java 7 SDK with the name `1.7` defined in IntelliJ IDEA as follows:
+1. You need a Java 8 SDK with the name `1.8` defined in IntelliJ IDEA as follows:

     1. If you have no current projects open, click `Configure → Project Defaults → Project Structure`.\
        **OR**\
        If you currently have projects open, click `File → Project Structure`.
-    1. Select SDKs in Platform Settings and check if there is a SDK named `1.7` with a JDK home path pointing to a JDK 7 path.
-Otherwise add a new SDK using JDK 7 with a name of `1.7`.
+    1. Select SDKs in Platform Settings and check if there is a SDK named `1.8` with a JDK home path pointing to a JDK 8 path.
+Otherwise add a new SDK using JDK 8 with a name of `1.8`.

 1. You need the system property `ide=idea` for `Gradle VM options:` under `Global Gradle settings` as follows: